k2view-academy/K2View-Academy/articles/38_reports/01_reports_overview.md

 <web>

-Starting with V7.1, Fabric includes a **Reports** application, which enables building interactive pixel-perfect reports.
+Fabric includes a **Reports** application, which enables building interactive pixel-perfect reports.
 This application supports data binding to a wide range of JSON data sources, by providing a flexible connection configuration to a REST API endpoint.

 Fabric's **Reports** is a lightweight reporting solution, implemented using the 3rd party application - *ActiveReportsJS* - which is embedded into the [K2View Web Framework](/articles/30_web_framework/01_web_framework_overview.md) and Fabric Web Studio.
 The *ActiveReportsJS* license is included within Fabric license.
 No separate installation or configuration is required.